telegram-rs/telegram-bot/README.md

 ```

 ## Collaboration
 Yes please!
-Every type of colaboration is welcome: Create issues, hack some code or make suggestions.
+Every type of contribution is welcome: Create issues, hack some code or make suggestions.
 If you don't know where to start, just contact me (my email is on my github profile).

+Please submit pull request against the `dev` branch, unless all changes are just documentation fixes.

 ## Todo